trap-representation/4NI/README.md

 4NI
 ----

 This is 4NI - a standard-compliant implementation of Chlore.
+It uses a JIT compiler unlike Ehre.

 4NI adds some new instructions to Chlore, so you might want to take a look at `4ni_specific_grammar.txt`.